Getting Started with CSP Kit

 🔧 Advanced Configuration

-Custom Rules
+Custom Services

-Add your own CSP rules alongside service-generated ones:
+Define your own services alongside built-in ones:

 const result = generateCSP({